dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 * Cloud Broker (e.g. Spotcloud or Zimory).
 Developers and providers of cloud brokerage services and software could consider adding cloud service relocation functionality to their cloud brokerage offers.
 Typically a cloud broker discovers and provisions the right cloud service on the behalf of the end-user.
 Once that target service is provisioned the end-user interacts and uses the target service, either through interfaces provided by the cloud broker or directly using the interfaces of the provisioned target cloud service.
 The cloud broker is aware of the end-users services and can continually watch for compatible services that can be offer to the end-user as a replacement, based on economic/geo-location/cost reasons.
 If the end-user was interested the cloud broker can relocate the service on the end-user’s behalf.

-For such scenarios, to be technically realised there is a set of missing technologies.
+(*solution & key contributions*) For such scenarios, to be technically realised there is a set of missing technologies.
 FluidCloud fills these gaps such as:

 * Service Relocation -- *Ensuring the overall orchestration and process of moving a cloud service from the source to the target cloud service provider*.
 There are two types of cloud services that FluidCloud will support and enable relocation for: IaaS and PaaS based services.
 This entails that IaaS entities such as virtual machines and virtual storage devices (block and object storage) will need to be relocated.
 For PaaS, entities such as the service-components with packaged or compiled source code and possibly the data will need to be relocated.
 The decision to relocate will be something initiated by the owner of the service (e.g. through a user interface).
 The relocation may also be initiated by a Cloud Broker who has user-supplied policies to dictate under what conditions (such as costs) a service should be relocated.